n4kz/weaver/readme.md

 				"env": {
 					"NODE_ENV": "local"
 				}
+			},

+			"redis": {
+				"count": 1,
+				"source": "redis-cli",
+				"executable": true,
+				"arguments": ["monitor"]
 			}
 		}
 	}

 With such config file weaver will run three processes and restart them when one of watched files is modified.
-Processes are organized in two groups and can be managed by group name.
+Fourth process will send commands from redis in monitor mode to log.
+Processes are organized in three groups and can be managed by group name.
 For example to restart web processes you need to say

 	weaver restart web